canarieids/Zeek-Ubuntu-22.04/README.md

 ## 3.3.
 Configure initial Networking

-> Configure your management interface networking.
+Configure your management interface networking.
 One network card will be dedicated to allow administrators to SSH into the system.
 This same interface will also allow egress for SYSLOG connections.
+This interface should not be used for any other purpose (such as traffic analysis).

 ![image-20200506160026472](/images/image-networkwizarsetup.png)